delta6626/365-days-of-code/README.md

 - Day 13 ✅: Implemented front end for Nebula's settings page, added new service functions, fixed bugs
 - Day 14 ✅: Implemented deletion of notes, notebooks and account functionality for Nebula
 - Day 15 ✅: Implemented sign out and email verification for Nebula + Refactored some code
+- Day 16 ✅: Implemented grid view for notes, set up new service functons for fetching notes from firestore, created new utility functions

 ---